golang/vscode-go/README.md

-If the troubleshooting guides did not resolve the issue, please reach out to us by [filing an issue](https://github.com/golang/vscode-go/issues/new/choose), [starting a GitHub discussion](https://github.com/golang/vscode-go/discussions), or by asking a question in the [Gophers Slack].
-We hang out in the `#vscode` channel!
+If the troubleshooting guides did not resolve the issue, please reach out to us by [filing an issue](https://github.com/golang/vscode-go/issues/new/choose), [starting a GitHub discussion](https://github.com/golang/vscode-go/discussions), or by asking a question on [Stack Overflow].

 Also, you can take a look at [learn.go.dev](https://learn.go.dev) and [golang.org/help](https://golang.org/help) for more general guidance on using